Break the Rules: Wine with Mexican Food

 #1 The Rule of Spice The general rule is that the spicier the food, the colder and sweeter the wine should be.
 Also, lower alcohol wines and moderate tannins dissolve the burning sensation of capsicum.

-#3 What color are the herbs?
-Foods with a lot of green herbs tend to beg for wines with higher acidity and more herbaceous flavors.
+#3 Herb Color Foods with a lot of green herbs tend to beg for wines with higher acidity and more herbaceous flavors.
 Sauvignon Blanc is a great example of an herbaceous wine with higher acidity.
 Because of the spice in most Mexican dishes, we suggest a more fruit-forward Sauvignon Blanc, such as New Zealand Sauvignon Blanc.

 |MEXICAN DISHES||RECOMMENDED WINE|